Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Introduction

 then the numerical scheme (\ref{eq:NumericalScheme}) preserves contractivity in the sense that, for any initial value $u_0$, we have $|u_{k}| \leq |u_{0}|$ for any $k\geq 1$.
 Moreover, the quantity $R(\phi)/\beta$ is the supremum of all the step-sizes that preserve contractivity for any matrix satisfying the circle condition $|| A + \beta I|| \leq \beta$.

 In many practical situations, it is essential to have some flexibility in the choice of the step-size $h$ while ensuring the preservation of specific properties of the exact solution.
 In this respect, conditions (\ref{positivity}) and (\ref{contractivity}) suggest to take in (\ref{eq:NumericalScheme}) the polynomial $\phi$ that maximizes the value of $R(\phi)$.
-This motivates the introduction of the {\it{optimal threshold factor}} $R_{m,n}$ defined as
+This motivates the introduction of the {\it{optimal threshold factor}} or the {\it{optimal linear SSP coefficient}}, $R_{m,n}$, defined as